2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 Bitcoin is the **most liquid asset in the world**, operating 24/7 without interruption, unlike traditional financial markets that have closing hours and “circuit breakers.”
 This liquidity allows users to buy or sell bitcoins at any moment, whether in response to good news or bad (e.g., missile launches, wars, etc.).

-Over the past decade, Bitcoin has shown an average annual growth rate of more than 60%.
+Over the past decade, Bitcoin has exhibited an average annual growth rate of over 60%.
 This unique performance has allowed long-term holders to preserve their initial capital, unlike other instruments.

 However, there are several key factors to keep in mind: